 You don’t need expensive, high-powered fans to get the job done.
 A few standing fans placed in strategic areas of your home can ensure that the air circulates through your home.
 Circulating the air helps move trapped hot air into areas where it can be pushed back out into open air.

-If you have any questions about where to place the fans, ask your HVAC expert when he or she visits for an inspection.
+If you have any questions about where to place the fans, ask your HVAC expert when he or she visits for inspection.

 Want to learn more about how to lower your energy bill this summer?
 Speak with your HVAC specialist today to schedule an inspection, have a programmable thermostat installed, or learn more great tips for a cooler home.